Skip to main content

 Secondary Conditions

-• Rheumatoid arthritis: Preliminary research indicates potential benefits for reducing joint swelling.
+• Rheumatoid arthritis: Preliminary research indicates potential benefits for pain and function [23].

 • Migraine headaches: One study found lymphatic drainage reduced migraine frequency [17].